choulab/lab-website/content/handbook/software.md

 {{% /alert %}}

-## Evernote
+## Project notes

 We use [Evernote](https://evernote.com/) to document all *conceptual* aspects of a project including the following items:

 - **Meeting notes**: this includes both group and project meetings, and informal discussions with colleagues and advisors
-- **Literature notes**: used to annotate papers that you read and find relevant
+- **Literature notes**: annotate papers that you've read and find relevant
+- **Web clippings**: screenshots, websites, web-based tables, etc.
 - **Presentation notes**: this includes notes you take at conference presentations
 - **Ideas**: any time you have an idea, for example that stemmed from your research activities, such as follow up projects, new research questions, or ideas on how to solve a bottleneck, write them down so you can articulate them and discuss with Leo or other people later!

 You should have **one notebook per project**.
-YOu should also create a `tag` for each of the items listed above.
+You should also create a `tag` for each of the items listed above.
 Everytime you jot down something, categorize them by tag.
 This will help you find the note later on (what good is a notebook if you can't ever find anything?).
 Get into the habit of writing down something every week, or even every day.
 Share your project notebook with all project members (including Leo!)

 > Get into the habit of documenting all of your thoughts on paper! **Remember, the only thing between messing things around and science is writing things down!**

+## Experiments

+Each experiment you perform should contain these items:

+- protocol (written in Microsoft Word or some text editor that supports tables)
+- raw results (e.g. images, numerical data)
+- scripts (for analyzing the results, if needed)

+These items should be stored in one folder with a standardized naming convention: `your initials+experiment number-experiment date-experiment description`.
+For example, let's say Leo performed his first experiment on January 25th, 2019 on folding DNA origami, then the folder name would be `LC001-190125-origami-folding`.
+All of your experiments belonging to a project would be stored in that project's `Experiments` sub-folder.
+This sub-folder can contain experiments performed by you as well as by other researchers participating in the same project.
+This project folder will therefore live on a sharable, centralized location, such as the group's server.
+More on this in later section on [organizing your research](/handbook/whatisresearch).